-Following the transition to SHARE, the State Treasurer's audit has contained audit findings of varying severity related to the timeliness of the book to bank reconciliation.
-This issue stems from certain SHARE system limitations as well as required improvements to statewide accounting processes.
-In the

-2009 Legislative session, an appropriation in the amount of \$1.2 million was made to DFA, which has statutory responsibility for completion of the book to bank reconciliation, to address some of these issues.
-A material weakness finding related to the completion of an accurate and timely book to bank reconciliation was reported in DFA's Fiscal Year 2012 and 2013 annual financial statements.
+Following the transition to SHARE, the State Treasurer's audit contained audit findings of varying severity related to the State's book to bank reconciliation process.
+These findings stemmed from certain SHARE system issues and deficiencies in statewide accounting processes.
+In the 2009, 2013, 2014 and 2015 Legislative sessions, appropriations were made to DFA, which has statutory responsibility for completion of the book to bank reconciliation, to address some of these issues.
+A material weakness finding related to the completion of accurate and timely book to bank reconciliations was reported in DFA's Fiscal Year 2012 and 2013 annual financial statements.
+A significant deficiency finding related to the book to bank reconciliation process was reported in DFA's Fiscal Year 2014 and 2015 annual financial statements.